ashmewz/is216-project/README.md

  - *Kevan:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.

- - *Jing Xiang:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.
+ - *Jing Xiang:* I learnt how to use github collaboratively, branching, pull requests etc. And the general usage of vue.js and firebase